-- 1. The proposed stormwater tract must be dedicated or reserved as a part of a recreational space tract. - 2.
+- 1. The proposed stormwater tract must be dedicated to the City, granting access to maintain the drainage facility.
+Any recreational space located within the tract must be maintained by the HOA. - 2.
 To receive a 50% credit, the stormwater pond must meet all standards for typical ponds unless modified by the following additional requirements: - a.
 Side slopes shall not exceed 33 percent unless they are existing, natural, and covered with vegetation.
 Intent: To create ponds that are natural in appearance. - b.
 A bypass system or an emergency overflow pathway shall be designed to handle flow exceeding the facility design and located so that it does not pass through active recreation areas or present a safety hazard. - c.
 The area surrounding the stormwater pond shall be landscaped in a manner to enhance passive recreational opportunities, including a trail or pathway around the pond perimeter.
 Intent: To create opportunities for passive recreation or wildlife viewing. - d.
-The stormwater pond shall be designed so that it does not require fencing per the fencing requirements in Chapter 5 of 2016 KCSWDM (page 5-6). - e.
+The stormwater pond shall be designed so that it does not require fencing per the fencing requirements in Chapter 5 of 2021 KCSWDM (page 5-6). - e.
 Split rail fencing (3 ft. minimum height) is required around the pond at the emergency overflow elevation of the pond or higher.
 Wire mesh backing of the fence is encouraged, but not required.
-Intent: To preserve the functional integrity of the pond while allowing view of facility. - 3.
-To receive a 100% credit, the stormwater pond must meet all the additional requirements in criteria 2 above, and provide three or more of the following amenities; - a.
+Intent: To preserve the functional integrity of the pond while allowing view of facility.

+- 3. To receive a 100% credit, the stormwater pond must meet all the additional requirements in criteria 2 above, and provide three or more of the following amenities; - a.
 Provide seating using walls, benches and/or tables and chairs that view the stormwater pond.
 Intent: To provide opportunities within the stormwater tract to linger and interact with the stormwater facility. - b.
 Create overlook or destination points using decks or platform with views of the stormwater system.
 Intent: To provide opportunities to view the stormwater facility and wildlife. - c.
 Provide vertical planes (using stairs, platforms, etc.) that allow stormwater to be interacted with and viewed from different levels.
 Intent: To provide visual interest and provide ways to interact with the stormwater facility, such as climbing down to the stormwater facility or viewing from above. - d.
 Provide interpretive signage describing the stormwater feature, or the landscape features (such as highlighting the pollinator benefits of plantings incorporated into the stormwater tract).
-Intent: To provide education opportunities associated with the stormwater facility. - e.
+Interpretive signage shall: - Be visually appealing and colorful - Be educational - Be located in a high visibility location - Be mounted as low profile - Be framed with black metal (not wood) - Have panels constructed of high pressure laminate (with intended lifespan of 10+ years) - Include plain language that is accessible to the general public (not technical language) - Be maintained in good condition and replaced by the HOA if in disrepair e.
 Stack horizontal and vertical planes to create features such as pools and waterfalls.
 Intent: To exploit visual interest of stormwater flowing over surfaces, plunging down planes, or falling over edges.